VET Student Loan Withdrawal from Courses and Cancellation of Enrolment

-Students of TrainSmart Australia who wish to withdraw from a VET course of study, or VET unit of study must indicate an intent to withdraw in writing, via email to firstname.lastname@example.org or via SMS to the Student Administration mobile service 0426234074.
+Students of TrainSmart Australia who wish to withdraw from a VET course of study, or VET unit of study must indicate an intent to withdraw in writing, via email to firstname.lastname@example.org

-All withdrawal requests are actioned by the Student Administration Team and the date of the initial request is documented on the student record.
+All withdrawal requests are actioned by the Student Support Team and the date of the initial request is documented on the student record.
 If necessary, students are contacted to discuss their withdrawal request and possible options moving forward.

 NOTE: Should students no longer wish to proceed with their withdrawal request, a withdrawal form will not be issued.

-Student Administration Team will acknowledge the request to withdraw within 72 hours and issue the relevant withdrawal form to the student.
+Student Support Team will acknowledge the request to withdraw within 72 hours and issue the relevant withdrawal form to the student.
 This form is issued electronically, however, if students do not have internet access, this form will be mailed to a nominated postal address.

 Students are required to complete the withdrawal form as soon as possible to ensure their withdrawal request is processed.